 What happens if you get stage lean EARLY?

 I cannot count the number of times I have heard, “be careful not to come in stage lean early!”

 I do not know another way to say this, but that is a RIDICULOUS notion.
 In fact, I would argue that you should strive to come in early…. several weeks or more actually.
-In this article I will be explaining the Five Stages of Contest Prep (developed by Dr. Joe Klemczewski) which focuses on doing just that.
+In this article I will be explaining the Five Phases of Contest Prep (developed by Dr. Joe Klemczewski) which focuses on doing just that.
 And I break down each phase, what to expect and in the end…why this is what every competitor should shoot for.